 My Favorite Art Stores in Boston, MA

 What an eerie and unprecedented time.
-Hope everyone is staying safe and staying home.
-Since we’re all under quarantine, I’ve been thinking about all the places I want to go back to once society is healthy again.
-Can’t wait to support my favorite stores once we’re able to go out!
+I hope everyone is staying safe and staying home (so hard, I know).
+Since we’re all under quarantine, I’ve been thinking about all the places I want to go back to once we’re able to safely do so.

 I’ve been living in Boston & Greater Boston for 5+ years now and am always finding hidden gems in this small town.
 Just when I thought I’ve seen it all, I always find something new.
 I was also told that the arts don’t thrive as well here compared to other major cities but I am beginning to think otherwise.
 Here are some of my favorite finds for art supplies and unique inspiration.
-If you’re visiting Boston and you love the arts, I hope you get to visit these places!
-Please be sure to check out a future post for my favorite museums!
+If you’re visiting Boston and you love the arts, I really hope these shops get added to your itinerary.
+These places truly spark joy for me!

 The Paper Mouse | West Newton